-Obviously, if you have the time, we highly recommend that you travel to Ireland and Scotland.
+Obviously, if you have the time, I highly recommend that you travel to Ireland and Scotland (from personal experience).
 However, if you have to make the difficult decision to choose one over the other and don’t know where to start, look no further!

-In this blog post, we’ll weigh up Scotland vs. Ireland and help you decide which bucket list country you should visit first.
-From unique attractions to delicious cuisine–let us be your guide as we make the ultimate comparison of these two awe-inspiring nations.
+In this blog post, I’ll weigh Scotland vs. Ireland and help you decide which bucket list country you should visit first.
+From unique attractions to delicious cuisine–let me be your expert guide as I make the ultimate comparison of these two awe-inspiring nations.

 Disclaimer: This article contains affiliate links.
 I may earn a small commission when you purchase a product or book a stay through these links at no extra cost to you.